 To help address these and many other questions, the Freechild Institute has written this article to guide the development of citywide youth engagement strategies.
 We have worked with several communities to develop these strategies.
 The approaches we develop strive to build youth engagement systems that help communities design, implement, and sustain strategies to youth engagement that are data-driven and focused on your community’s unique strengths and needs, making your systems much more likely to succeed.

-Step 1: Plan a System Assessment
+Step 1: Plan an Assessment

+Plan a systemwide assessment.
 Identify the extent to which current operations align with or deviate from the features of an effective citywide youth engagement strategy.
 Specifically, it can offer guidance on:

 - Reviewing the scope of youth engagement;